arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 ## Summary ##

-In this lab, you have created a new virtual machine starting from a Linux image from the Windows Azure Management Portal.
+In this lab, you have created a new virtual machine starting from a Linux image from the Microsoft Azure Management Portal.
 Then, you installed and configured a MongoDB server on the virtual machine that can be accessible from an Internet application.
-Once the server was configured, you published a Node.js application using Windows Azure Websites that were connected to the database server running in the virtual machine.
+Once the server was configured, you published a Node.js application using Microsoft Azure Websites that were connected to the database server running in the virtual machine.